Thursday, October 12, 2017

 filename = 'galaxy_DR12v5_CMASSLOWZTOT_South.fits'

-data_south = read_data(filename)
+data_south, _ = read_data(filename)

 filename = 'galaxy_DR12v5_CMASSLOWZTOT_North.fits'

-data_north = read_data(filename)
+data_north, _ = read_data(filename)

-plot_data(data_south, data_north)
+angular_plot(data_south, data_north)

-and plot the right ascension and declination
+and plot the angular distribution (right ascension and declination) with

-def plot_data(cat1, cat2):
+def angular_plot(cat1, cat2):

 ''' Plot the catalogues '''